Liquidity Risk

 A large gap between the amount of cash coming in and going out can make it easier to cover unexpected expenses.

-Short-term assets are generally much easier to sell than long-term assets.
-By holding liquid assets before purchasing illiquid ones, businesses and investors can more easily generate cash without incurring major losses.
+Short-term, liquid assets are generally much easier to sell than long-term assets.
+By emphasizing liquid assets over illiquid ones, businesses and investors can more easily generate cash without incurring major losses.

-Analyzing financial and liquidity ratios can help identify and limit exposure to liquidity risk.
+Analyzing key financial ratios can help identify – and limit exposure to – liquidity risk.

 Simulations or other analyses can identify risk areas in the event of an economic shock.
 Using this information, the company or individual can develop processes and safeguards to mitigate risk.

-Trying to sell an asset on short notice can be problematic if there is a lack of buyers, an abundance of sellers, or other undesirable market conditions.
+Trying to sell an asset on short notice can be problematic without buyers, an abundance of sellers, or other undesirable market conditions.
 By analyzing potential markets in advance, sellers can get a better idea of how long it could take to sell an asset, as well as the possible selling price.